samutayuga/putumaskubesample/podschedulingrole/step4/text.md

 deployment "small-oortcloud-tolerant" successfully rolled out
 ```

-The magellan namespace now has one deployment in pending and one in running state same as before.
+The oortcloud namespace now has one deployment in pending and one in running state same as before.

-`kubectl get deployment,pod -n magellan`{{exec}}
+`kubectl get deployment,pod -n oortcloud`{{exec}}

 ```text
 NAME                                       READY   UP-TO-DATE   AVAILABLE   AGE